cu-swe4s-fall-2023/assignment-2-python-refresher-ggionet1/README.md

     print_fires.py was updated to make use of the summarizing functions within get_column() Functional and unit tests created and added into repository.

--HW5 Added continuous integration file and workflow folder.
+-HW5 Added continuous integration file and workflow folder (Version 4).
     Unit tests, functional tests, and python style guide will run automatically upon pushing any branch or pulling from main.